SebastianTirsen/ms4-vintage-furniture/README.md

 Acceptance Criteria:
 * Navigation menu to be displayed on all pages.
 * All navigation links redirect to the correct pages.
+* the navigations are made respponsive to fit all types of devices.

 Implementation:

-A navigation menu will be displayed on all webpages.
+A two part navigation menu will be displayed on all webpages.
 This will redirect users to the approriate page when clicked.
 On smaller devices, the menu will collapse into a hamburger menu to make efficient use to screen space.
 When clicked, the menu will expand downward on the screen displaying all navigation items.

 The following navigation items will be implemented:

 visible to all users:
+* Search-field
+Top navigation:
+* My account - Register
+             - Log In
+* Shopping Dolly
+* Support
+* Rate Us

+Main navigation:
-* Home - index.html
+* All Furniture - By price
+                - By Brand
+                - By Category
-* Log In - login.html
+* Furniture - Tables
+            - Chairs
+            - Storage
+            - Shelves
+            - all furniture
-* Register - register.html
+* Lighting  - Ceiling & Wall lights
+            - Desk lamps
+            - Floor lamps
+            - all lighting
-* Contact - contact.html
+* Special offers - New arrivals
+                 - Deals
+                 - Clearance
+                 - all specials

 visible only to logged in users:
-* Profile - profile.html
-* Events - events.html
-* Create Event - create-event.html
+* My account - profile
-* Log Out - redirects to Log In page
+             - Log out
+* Edit and Delete-buttons on ratings page.

+visible only to logged in superusers/store owners:
+* My account - Product Management
+* Edit and delete links on the all furniture page and on furniture details page.

 User Story:
+> as a user I want to view the furniture and lighting in different categories to quickly find what I am looking to buy.

+Acceptance Criteria:
+* The user should be able to sort the furniture and lightings by different variables such as price, brand and category.
+* The user needs to be able to view only categories of their choice.

+Implementation:
+Under the "All furnitures" button in the navigation, the options are avilable to sort the furnitures by price, brand and category.
+Under the buttons "Furniture", "Lighting" and "Specials" there are different categories to choose.
+When the user selects a category, only the furnitures in that category becomes vixible to the user.

+User Story:
+> as a user I want fast and easy access to information on specific furniture and lighting to facilitate my purcchase decision.

+Acceptance Criteria:
+* The user should be able to have direct access to the details of the individual furnitures just by clicking once.
+* The user should be able to exit the individual furnitures just by clicking once and view all the furnitures again.

+Implementation:
+If the user is interested in more information about a certain piece of furniture, they can just click on the image to get to a page showing the specific details of the selected item.
+When the user is satisfied, they can click a button named "Keep shopping" to view all the furnitures again.

+User Story:
+> As a user, I want to quickly search the entire store for a furniture or lighting to buy.

+Acceptance Criteria:
+* A searchfield should be visible to the user and make it possible to search th whole site for an item by typing in a word and clicking search-button.

+Implementation:
+A searchfield are placed at the center of the navigation and is visible on all pages on the site.
+The user can search on every page by typing in a word and hitting the search-button.

+User Story:
 > As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.

 Acceptance Criteria:
-* Content should be responsive and display clearly on all devices with no horizontal scroll.
+* Content should be responsive and display clearly on all devices.

 Implementation: